awsdocs/amazon-athena-user-guide/doc_source/service-limits.md

 ## AWS Glue<a name="service-limits-glue"></a>
 + If you are using the AWS Glue Data Catalog with Athena, see [AWS Glue Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/glue.html) for service quotas on tables, databases, and partitions\.
-+ If you are not using AWS Glue Data Catalog or are in a region where AWS Glue is not available, the number of partitions per table is 20,000\.
++ If you are not using AWS Glue Data Catalog, the number of partitions per table is 20,000\.
 You can [request a quota increase](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/services/glue/quotas)\.

 **Note**
-If you are using Athena in a region where AWS Glue is available but have not yet migrated to AWS Glue Data Catalog, see [Upgrading to the AWS Glue Data Catalog Step\-by\-Step](glue-upgrade.md) for migration instructions\.
+If you have not yet migrated to AWS Glue Data Catalog, see [Upgrading to the AWS Glue Data Catalog Step\-by\-Step](glue-upgrade.md) for migration instructions\.

 ## Amazon S3 Buckets<a name="service-limits-buckets"></a>